-The issue in this subsection is thus whether this policy prescription - which suggests that it is sufficient for central banks to ignore money and set interest rates solely on the basis of non-monetary indicators - is robust across a sufficiently broad array of variations to the basic model sketched above.
-The answer developed here is once more: no, at least under rational expectations.
-In what remains of this subsection we shall therefore review the cases in which the Taylor principle - by itself - fails to deliver a unique and determinate solution to the policy problem of keeping macroeconomic magnitudes safely anchored to the stated objectives of policy.
+The issue in this sub-section is thus whether this policy prescription - which suggests that it is sufficient for central banks to ignore money and set interest rates solely on the basis of non-monetary indicators - is robust across a sufficiently broad array of variations to the basic model sketched above.
+The answer developed here is once more: No, at least under rational expectations.
+In what remains of this sub-section we shall therefore review the cases in which the Taylor principle - by itself - fails to deliver a unique and determinate solution to the policy problem of keeping macroeconomic magnitudes safely anchored to the stated objectives of policy.

-(ii.1) The Taylor principle with a non-Ricardian government
+a) The Taylor principle with a non-Ricardian government

-The macroeconomic model described by equations (1) and (2) and the policy rule (equation (6)) is not only moneyless; it also lacks any form of interest-yielding public liability.
+The macroeconomic model described by equations (1), (2) and policy rule (6) is not only moneyless: it also lacks any form of interest-yielding public liability.
 This is difficult to justify since, in general, the nominal interest rate set by the central bank will affect the terms at which the public debt is rolled over.

 Only if the fiscal authority always stands ready to adjust its primary surplus in response to any past development which caused a deviation between the actual stock of public debt and some specified long-term target can the relationship between interest rate and public finances be ignored.
-For this to be the case, any interest rate increases implemented by the central bank in pursuit of price stability would have to be accompanied by an appropriate fiscal response to offset the consequences of higher real borrowing costs for the rate at which public debt is accumulated (eg in the case of higher real interest rates, the primary surplus would have to increase).
-Leeper (1991), in a seminal contribution, defined such fiscal arrangements as "passive".
-More recently, Woodford (2000a) refers to such accommodating fiscal regimes as of a "Ricardian" type.
+For this to be the case, any interest rate increases implemented by the central bank in pursuit of price stability would have to be accompanied by an appropriate fiscal response to offset the consequences of higher real borrowing costs on the rate at which public debt is accumulated (e.g. in case of higher real interest rates, the primary surplus would have to increase).
+Leeper (1991), in a seminal contribution, defined such fiscal arrangements as 'passive'.
+More recently, Woodford (2000a) refers to such accommodating fiscal regimes as of a 'Ricardian' type.

-In a less than Ricardian fiscal regime, the macroeconomic system (equations (1) to (3)) is incomplete.
+In a less-than-Ricardian fiscal regime, the macroeconomic system (1) through (3) is incomplete.
 One needs to augment it with the government flow budget constraint to check the determinacy conditions.
-However, the conditions turn out not to be satisfied if the inflation coefficient in equation (6) is above unity.
+However, the conditions turn out not to be satisfied if the inflation coefficient in (6) is above unity.

-Moreover, Woodford (2000a) has shown that even the existence of a debt limit that eventually constrains the growth of public debt is not sufficient for the fiscal regime to qualify as "Ricardian" in Woodford's sense.
-If the fiscal authority is ultimately committed to modify its course once some extreme debt limit is breached, but is nonetheless less than forthcoming in reacting to changes in monetary policy before that limit is approached, then a monetary policy rule embodying the Taylor principle (like equation (6)) would not - by itself - guarantee price stability.
-As shown by Woodford, in these circumstances, the equilibrium would be characterised by an inflationary spiral, in which progressively higher rates of inflation lead to higher real interest rates, hence higher rates of growth of nominal government liabilities, which in turn lead to higher rates of inflation.
+Moreover, Woodford (2000a) has shown that even the existence of a debt limit that eventually constrains the growth of public debt is not sufficient for the fiscal regime to qualify as 'Ricardian' in Woodford's sense.
+If the fiscal authority is ultimately committed to modify its course once some extreme debt limit is breached, but is nonetheless less than forthcoming in reacting to changes in monetary policy before that limit is approached, then a monetary policy rule embodying the Taylor principle (like (6)) would not - by itself - guarantee price stability.
+As shown by Woodford, in these circumstances, the equilibrium would be characterized by an inflationary spiral, in which progressively higher rates of inflation lead to higher real interest rates, hence higher rates of growth of nominal government liabilities, which in turn lead to higher rates of inflation.